One of my clients describes this as the best exercise

 It really does reduce shoulder and upper back tension in a magical way.
-I noticed big differences over the 1st month that I was showing people how to do the exercise.
+I noticed significant differences over the 1st month when I showed people how to do the exercise for shoulder tension.
 Everyone says that it relaxes the head and neck as well.

 Look at those shoulders.
 She’s working hard.
-Leaning into the screen as she does a great job.
+She is leaning into the screen as she does a great job.
 But it stretches muscles that keep those shoulders down.

 But it’s not just something we do when we’re stressed or focused.
-It becomes a habit that we support ourselves with our elbows and stop using our back to keep us upright.
+It becomes a habit of supporting ourselves with our elbows.
+And we stop using our backs to keep us upright.

 Cars aren’t much better.
-We either keep our hands high at 10 and 2 or we relax and lean into the armrests.
-The ergonomics are made to take care of our need to rest those high and tight shoulders.
+We either keep our hands high at 10 and 2 or relax and lean into the armrests.
+The ergonomics accommodate our need to rest those high and tight shoulders.

 There’s a lot that I could write on how to sit up straight.
-The screen at eye level.
+The screen should be at eye level.
 Hips above knees.
 Wrists resting on the counter.
 Elbows floating.
 Shoulders dropped.
-The thing is, coffee shops and almost all the other places aren’t build to adjust to each person’s stature.
+Coffee shops and almost all the other places aren’t built to adjust to each person’s stature.
 So we need an exercise that helps lower our shoulders.
 A simple one.
 Here it is.

-Clients usually do this at their desk or while driving.
+Clients usually do this at their desks or while driving.
 I do it whenever I get to a traffic light.
-10 reps.
-One of my clients does it whenever they get up to get coffee or go to the restroom. also, 10 reps.
+Ten reps.
+One of my clients does it whenever they get up to get coffee or go to the restroom.
+Also, ten reps.
 Here’s how you do the one in the car.